quthien/playwright/README.md

-USE_ALLURE=false: disable Allure reporting USE_REPOR_PORTAL=true: enable ReportPortal reporting PARALLEL=1: run the tests not in parallel dotenvx run -- cucumber-js: run the tests with cucumber-js
+USE_ALLURE=false: disable Allure reporting USE_REPOR_PORTAL=true: enable ReportPortal reporting PARALLEL=1: run the tests not in parallel

 ### Setup to run in Jenkin